ihmeuw/pseudopeople/docs/source/glossary.rst

     Configuration
         The configuration is a set of parameters that will define the level for each noise type in a nested dictionary.
-Configuration is a hierarchical structure and values are specific to each dataset, column, and noise type.
+The configuration is a hierarchical structure and values are specific to each dataset, column, and noise type.

     Datasets